Arts Education Policies

 No refunds or prorated payments are given for student absences or for unused dates of a registration schedule.

-• 50% of tuition payments will be refunded if the written request is made prior to the registration deadline for the week for which the registration applies.
+• 50% of tuition payments will be refunded if the written request is made prior to the registration deadline of 11:59pm EST on the Sunday, 4 weeks prior to the start of each respective summer camp program week. for the week for which the registration applies.

-• No refunds will be issued on or after the registration deadline for each week.
+• No refunds will be issued on or after the registration deadline.

 • Tuition, less a nonrefundable $50 registration and processing fee, per individual, will be refunded if the request is made in writing on a time stamped email PRIOR to the program registration deadline.